awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid effect: The effect {{effect}} is not valid.
+Invalid effect: The effect is not valid.
 Use Allow or Deny.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The effect {{effect}} is not valid.
-Use Allow or Deny.
+"findingDetails": "The effect is not valid.
+Use Allow or Deny."
-"
 ```

 **Resolving the error**